Public & Administrative Law

 Transport & Infrastructure Experience:

-- M4 Corridor around Newport (acting for Associated British Ports, with Andrew Tait QC)
+- M4 Corridor around Newport (acted for Associated British Ports, with Andrew Tait QC

 - High Speed 2 (appeared on five occasions before the Parliamentary Select Committee)